WAYS TO DEAL WITH ANXIETY

 You can check out my mindfulness worksheets here.
 I made them with the view of them being a calming experience that will help open up your mind.

-4. Eat Soul Food
+4. Eat soul food

 Soul food is the dish I’ve been swallowing down for the best part of 5 years now.
 I’ll admit, for too long I lost my way and ignored what I naturally craved and was desperate to do.
 That was artwork, in any sense of the form.

 When I started drawing on my YouTube channel, I fell in love with it.
-Yes I enjoyed the technical side of it, but mainly because it fed my soul.
+Yes, I enjoyed the technical side of it, but mainly because it fed my soul.
 I consider myself to be a creative person and I think anyone, whether they think they are creative or not, has to feed their soul with what it wants.

 That’s usually what you’re passionate about.

-Suppressing it and letting your soul go hungry for years is a sure fire way to become anxious as hell and depressed.
+Suppressing it and letting your soul go hungry for years is a surefire way to become anxious as hell and depressed.

 Give yourself permission.

 If you don’t have a hobby or passion, start trying new things.
 There is something out there for you and you don’t even know that you’re hungry for it yet.
 You just have to try things.
+Get out of your comfort zone!

 I never realised I loved writing so much, but here I am today, blogging and sharing what I know with you.
 I do it because I’m passionate.
 I don’t need any return, I’m simply feeding my soul.